ShabaniLab/TQC-Braiding-Nanowire/README.md

 ### Work Done

+#### Stage 1

-1. This is the basic implementation, so some of the rules haven't been included in the algorithm.
-These are rules 3 and 7.
+1. This is the basic implementation, so some of the rules (3, 5, 6 and 7) haven't been included in the algorithm.

 2. The entire braiding operations are of 2 basic categories:
     - The braiding involves 2 particles on the **same branch**.
 Sequences (3, 4), (1, 2), (4, 5), (3, 6) and (5, 6) belong to this category.
     - The braiding involves 2 particles on the **different branches** AND one particle is on the **inner position** on one branch AND the other particle is on the **outer position** of the other branch AND another particle on the inner position on the latter branch is blocking the latter particle.
 Sequences (3, 5) and (4, 6) belong to this category.
+Voltage regulation is required ONLY in this case.

 3. The output, for the given braiding sequence, is displayed below (without the comments in ```particle-movements.csv```):
 ```